This website contains affiliate links. If you buy, you are supporting my work. Thanks!

 The first thing is to understand your problem and I hope I’ve helped you with that.

 The next step is to change the words you use and start telling yourself good things.
 Make statements like “I deserve to…” and “I can…” These are affirmations and you need to repeat them often.

 Work on improving your self esteem and stop trying to please others.

-Start thinking about what the possibilities might be if you succeeded and start using visualisations to see yourself as a success.
-You’ll soon leave your self doubt behind and begin to believe you deserve better.
+Start thinking about what the possibilities might be if you succeeded and start using visualisations to help you reach your goals.
+You’ll soon leave your self doubt behind and know that you deserve better.
 Read this page about how to use visualisations and achieve your goals and stop allowing fear to sabotage your efforts.

 It is very important for you to start learning to trust yourself and make decisions to move forward with confidence so fill your mind with inspirational quotes that pick you up and give you the push you need.
 Here is a great page filled with inspirational quotes.

 But the most important step you need to take is to face any fear or self doubt and go ahead and take action, positive action.
 Remember to be clear about what you want and break it down into easy manageable steps and take each one then see what happens.
 I am not saying that any of this is easy.
 It isn’t , it requires you to work on your attitude and your self esteem so that you believe in the possibility of your own success.
 If you believe in yourself, you can do anything you want.
 Happiness will come if you stop sabotaging your own success and visualise being happy.

 One valuable piece of advice is to try : the awesome power of self hypnosis – “Stop Self Sabotage and Get Out of your Own Way”. – start the change now and download it.